AnicetNgrt/flore1/README.md

 ### <a name="engine-pic_to_textasset"></a>🧰 pic_to_textAsset [method](#methods)
 ##### - Description:
 Opens, rescale if needed, and gathers the color palette for a picture with the `Pillow` library, and then converts it to an array of strings.
-Then it calls
+Then it calls [Engine.TextAsset(building)]
 ##### - Prototype:
 ```python
 ```